Which Statement Is True About Waived Testing?

 Medical or Psychological Conditions: Students with chronic illnesses, mental health conditions, or other medical issues that prevent them from taking tests under standard conditions may qualify for exemptions.

-Good to know here that waivers are not automatic and require formal documentation and approval from school administrators or district officials.
+Something to keep in mind that waivers are not automatic and require formal documentation and approval from school administrators or district officials.

 Types of Tests That Can Be Waived